Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 #### Agents

 We've already mentioned agents - they're even in the title!
 An agent is any entity that can 'act' in the model: it can move, and alter properties of itself, other agents or its environment.
-Agents do not have to be humans: according to our very wide conception of 'acting' here, animals, plants, organizations or even objects can be Agents within the logic of the model.
+Agents do not have to be humans: according to our very wide conception of 'acting' here, animals, plants, organizations or even objects can be agents within the logic of the model.

 #### Space (or Environment)